How Districts Are Created

 Did You Know...

 It may take three or more months to have an alley graveled because of the procedures involved in establishing a special assessment district.
 There is a quicker way.
 Property owners can purchase the gravel, and City crews will spread it.
-Prior to purchasing the gravel, call the Street and Traffic Operations Division at 402-441-7701 to make arrangements to have it spread.
+Prior to purchasing the gravel, call the Street Maintenance Operations Division at 402-441-7701 to make arrangements to have it spread.
 Under the procedures for a district, the cost of graveling would be assessed to all property owners abutting the alley.
 Using this method, only those property owners who are willing to cooperate would pay.

 - Initially, it may seem less expensive to gravel a street, as compared to paving.
 But consider that the average life of a graveled street is two to four years, depending upon the amount of traffic using the street.
 A paved residential street may last 25 years or more.
 Each time a street is graveled, property owners will have to pay.
 So, in the long run, it may benefit property owners to have the street paved.